conradakunga/BlogCode/README.md

 # Blog
 Code for the examples on my blog - [https://conradakunga.com/blog](https://conradakunga.com/blog)

+# February 2020

+**2 Feb 2020** - [Using Regex MatchEvaluators](https://www.conradakunga.com/blog/using-regex-matchevaluators/) - how to use regular expression match evaluators to solve interesting problems
 # December 2020

 **30 December 2020** - [What Do You Actually Agree To When You Accept Cookies](https://www.conradakunga.com/blog/what-do-you-actually-agree-to-when-you-accept-all-cookies/) - the implications of data collection and the potential organizations with access to it.